-Test assemblies were made to hold four-foot and 28-foot long samples of tubing that simulate how customers would use this tubing (FIGURE 6).
+Test assemblies were made to hold four-foot and 28-foot long samples of tubing that simulate how customers would use this tubing (see Figure 7).
 The tube ends were attached to PFA fittings, the same fittings customers use, so that charge would not be discharged through the end connections.

 To simulate a common flow condition used by customers during the commissioning of their systems, an alternating flow of non-conducting 18 Mohm Deionized (DI) water and Extreme Clean Dry Air (XCDA[®] purge gas) was used.
 Table 5 lists the flow ranges of XCDA and DI water along with the corresponding pressures at the tube inlet.
+The 100% flow rate was the maximum flow through the tube that could be achieved with the test setup.
+Reduced flow rates were tested to determine the effect of flow rate on the level of charge generated.